Costs & Financial Aid

 *Confirmation deposit is applied to the first quarter's tuition.

-This estimate does not include any annual fee increases or any other required fees, such as registration or technology charges.
+This estimate does not include other required fees, such as registration or technology charges.

-Danforth students are also eligible for special fellowships, scholarships and financial assistance programs.
-Prospective students should fill out an application form no later than February 15.
-These opportunities include:
+Danforth students are also eligible for special program fellowships, scholarships and financial assistance programs.
+See the Scholarships page for more information.

-More information about educational funding can be found on the UW College of Education website.
-Because Danforth is a fee-based program, students many not be eligible for all the funding opportunities listed; Danforth students are ineligible for tuition exemptions or university grants, including the Husky Promise program.
+More information about educational funding can be found on the UW College of Education financial aid page.
+Because Danforth is a fee-based program, students many not be eligible for all funding opportunities listed.